La Soirée du hockey

 La Soirée du hockey (literally translated to The Night of Hockey) was the French language equivalent of the English Canadian CBC's NHL broadcasts Hockey Night in Canada produced by Radio-Canada, which targets National Hockey League (NHL) broadcasts, usually featuring the Montreal Canadiens.
 Similar to its English language counterpart, the show used "The Hockey Theme" as its theme song.
 The show ran from 1952 to 2004.

 Games covered

 La Soirée du hockey most frequently featured Montreal Canadiens games on Saturday evenings, usually in parallel with English-language broadcasts on CBC.
 In later years, CBC would drop some of its split-national telecasts in the 7 p.m.
 ET window, resulting in a single national telecast at that time (most of the time featuring the Toronto Maple Leafs), while Radio-Canada continued to feature the Canadiens.
 The broadcast featured Quebec Nordiques and Ottawa Senators games occasionally during the regular season on rare occasions where the Canadiens were idle on Saturday night.

-During the playoffs, SDH featured all games involving the Montreal Canadiens.
-After they were eliminated from further contention (or if they did not make the playoffs that season), the program usually featured series of interest to French Canadians, all the way to the Stanley Cup Finals.
+During the playoffs, La Soirée du hockey featured all games involving the Montreal Canadiens.
+After they were eliminated from further contention (or if they did not make the playoffs that season), the program usually featured series of interest to French Canadians, all the way to the Stanley Cup Final.